-THE UNIVERSITY OF AKRON SCHOOL OF NURSING STUDENT AGREEMENT IID #acknowledge that I have entered Brightspace or the School of Nursing (SON) web site and reviewed the School of Nursing Baccalaureate Student Handbook for the current year, I understand that it is my responsibility to know and adhere to the policies of the Baccalaureate Program and to refer to the Handbook when the need arises.
+THE UNIVERSITY OF AKRON SCHOOL OF NURSING STUDENT AGREEMENT

+I\\\\\ID #\\\\acknowledge that I have entered Brightspace or the School of Nursing (SON) web site and reviewed the School of Nursing Baccalaureate Student Handbook for the current year,\\\\\.

+I understand that it is my responsibility to know and adhere to the policies of the Baccalaureate Program and to refer to the Handbook when the need arises.

 I also understand that it is my obligation to review updates to this handbook upon notice of amendments.

-I understand that hard copies of the handbook will be available in the Student Success Center, for reference use only.
-I am permitted to make my own hard copy; however Student Success Center will not be able to provide this service for me.
-I have read the School of Nursing Essential Functions statement; the Safe Practice definition; the Professional Conduct, Appearance and Behavior policy; the Academic Dishonesty Policy; the School of Nursing Substance Abuse Policy; the Repeat Policy for sciences and nursing courses; the SON policy for dropping or withdrawing from nursing courses (which is more strict than the overall University policy); and the SON Probation Policy (which is also more strict than the overall University policy).
-I read and acknowledge understanding of the BSN handbook and that I have to complete the program of study within 4 years from the date of admission to the school of nursing.
+I understand that electronic copies of the handbook are available on the School of Nursing website.
+(School of Nursing Programs : The University of Akron, Ohio (uakron.edu)).
+I am permitted to make my own hard copy; however School of Nursing will not be able to provide this service for me.

+I have read the School of Nursing Inclusive Excellence statement; the Safe Practice definition; the Professional Conduct, Appearance and Behavior policy; the Academic Dishonesty Policy; the School of Nursing Substance Abuse Policy; the Repeat Policy for science co-requisite and nursing courses; the SON policy for dropping or withdrawing from nursing courses (which is more strict than the overall University policy); and the SON Probation Policy (which is also more strict than the overall University policy).

+I read and acknowledge understanding of the BSN handbook and that I must complete the program of study within 4 years from the date of admission to the school of nursing.
 I also understand that it is my responsibility to know and adhere to the terms of these policies.

-SIGNATURE DATE SIGNATURE DATE
+SIGNATURE